22 per cent spike in cases of child abuse: NCRB

 NCRB report: Murder rate dipped dramatically, lowest since 1957

-"Strengthening community level child protection system is also a key to prevention.
+"Strengthening the community-level child protection system is also a key to prevention.
 While there is growing evidence of the precarious lives that children in India are leading, it is essential that this evidence is used to effectively inform policy and programme initiatives," she said.

 As many as 501 incidences were also recorded under The Prohibition of Child Marriage Act, a 26 per cent jump from 2017 when 395 cases were reported under the Act.